Radon: History and etymology

-Radon was the fifth radioactive element to be discovered, in 1899 by Ernest Rutherford and Robert B. Owens at McGill University in Montreal, after uranium, thorium, radium, and polonium.
+Radon was discovered in 1899 by Ernest Rutherford and Robert B. Owens at McGill University in Montreal.
+It was the fifth radioactive element to be discovered, after uranium, thorium, radium, and polonium.
 In 1899, Pierre and Marie Curie observed that the gas emitted by radium remained radioactive for a month.
 Later that year, Rutherford and Owens noticed variations when trying to measure radiation from thorium oxide.
 Rutherford noticed that the compounds of thorium continuously emit a radioactive gas that remains radioactive for several minutes, and called this gas "emanation" (from emanare, to flow out, and emanatio, expiration), and later "thorium emanation" ("Th Em").
 In 1900, Friedrich Ernst Dorn reported some experiments in which he noticed that radium compounds emanate a radioactive gas he named "radium emanation" ("Ra Em").
 In 1901, Rutherford and Harriet Brooks demonstrated that the emanations are radioactive, but credited the Curies for the discovery of the element.
 In 1903, similar emanations were observed from actinium by André-Louis Debierne, and were called "actinium emanation" ("Ac Em").

 Several shortened names were soon suggested for the three emanations: exradio, exthorio, and exactinio in 1904; radon (Ro), thoron (To), and akton or acton (Ao) in 1918; radeon, thoreon, and actineon in 1919, and eventually radon, thoron, and actinon in 1920.
 (The name radon is not related to that of the Austrian mathematician Johann Radon.)
 The likeness of the spectra of these three gases with those of argon, krypton, and xenon, and their observed chemical inertia led Sir William Ramsay to suggest in 1904 that the "emanations" might contain a new element of the noble-gas family.